jlu90/Identifying-Womens-Health-Concerns/README.md

 * Posts relating to fertility and pregnancy were collected from [r/TryingForABaby](https://www.reddit.com/r/TryingForABaby/), [r/pregnant](https://www.reddit.com/r/pregnant/), and [r/BabyBumps]https://www.reddit.com/r/BabyBumps/).
 * This resulted in a total of 98,138 posts from 35,127 unique users.

-**3. Postpartum and Early Parenthood Data:**
-* Posts relating to the postpartum period and early parenthood were collected from [r/beyondthebump](https://www.reddit.com/r/beyondthebump/), [r/postpartumdepression](https://www.reddit.com/r/postpartumdepression/), and [r/breastfeeding](https://www.reddit.com/r/breastfeeding/).
-* This resulted in a total of 51,674 posts from 21,585 unique users.

 ### Data Cleaning and Preprocessing
 Once data was in hand, all data was cleaned to check for missing values and inappropriate data types.
 HTML tags, Reddit-specific tags (e.g. "[removed]", "[deleted]"), URLs, and digits were removed from the text.